Introducing a Cohousing Project for Gloucestershire

 Residents manage their own community, looking after the maintenance and development of it, running the finances, tending the gardens and organising shared activities.
 The community is typically governed in a non-hierarchical way, often using consensus decision making.

-There are several long-established cohousing groups in Gloucestershire and a number of senior co-housing developments are now emerging across the UK, having become an accepted part of older people’s living arrangements in Denmark and the USA.
-This would be the first scheme in Gloucestershire created specifically for older residents.
+There are several long-established cohousing groups in Gloucestershire, and are many more are now emerging across the UK, having already become an accepted part of people’s living arrangements in Denmark and the USA.

 Similar cohousing projects that have already been built

-The residents of the Older Women's Cohousing scheme (OWCH) in High Barnet come from a variety of backgrounds and cultures and their ages range from early 50s to late 80s.
+The residents of New Ground Cohousing scheme in High Barnet, near London, come from a variety of backgrounds and cultures.
 The 25 homes include 11 one-bed, 11 two-bed and 3 three-bed flats, plus a common room, guest room, laundry and attractive gardens.
 The scheme has won nine design awards.

-Phoenix Commons is a 41-home cohousing development for over 55s recently completed in Oakland, San Francisco.
+Phoenix Commons is a 41-home cohousing development in Oakland, San Francisco.
 Residents own their modest homes while sharing spacious communal areas, including a kitchen, movie room and even a hot tub.
 The four-storey complex is designed to foster a sense of community.

-This group of 30 people (most aged 55+) have just completed the building of 23 new homes, a mixture of one and two-bedroom flats and 17 two and three-bedroom houses on a site in Colchester.
+This group of 30 people have recently completed the building of 23 new homes, a mixture of one and two-bedroom flats and 17 two and three-bedroom houses on a site in Colchester.
 Shared grounds and a common house are central to the scheme.

 Completed in 2019, this award-winning cohousing project in Cambridge provides 42 very low energy homes.
 The common house includes a large kitchen, lounge, laundry facilities, guest bedrooms, a shared workshop, children’s play room and flexible spaces for meetings and wellbeing classes.

-We have drawn together a group of like-minded people (all aged 50+) who have agreed a shared Vision and set of objectives, with innovation, flexibility and adaptability at the heart of our thinking.
+We have drawn together a group of like-minded people who have agreed a shared vision and set of objectives, with innovation, flexibility and adaptability at the heart of our thinking.

-The group includes individuals whose professional experience and skills will prove crucial to the success of the project – with practising architects, planners, educationalists, writers and artists, plus the founder and former chair of the National Custom and Self Build Association (NaCSBA).
+The group includes individuals whose professional experience and skills will prove crucial to the success of our project - with practising architects, planners, teachers, writers and artists, plus the founder and former chair of the National Custom and Self Build Association (NaCSBA).